Most cat owners readily accept that their felines earn their keep only through snuggling sessions and the occasional dead bird on the stoop.

 However, there are some ambitious cats that are truly working for their kibble, putting in a full day’s work in such industries as security, fitness and even meteorology.

-Lisa Rogak explores various types of kitty-held careers in her new book “Cats on the Job: 50 Fabulous Felines who Purr, Mouse, and Even Sing for Their Supper.”
-Read on for a sneak peek at some of the book’s featured felines.
+Lisa Rogak explores various types of kitty-held careers in her book "Cats on the Job: 50 Fabulous Felines who Purr, Mouse, and Even Sing for Their Supper."
+Here's a sneak peek at some of the book’s featured felines, and we saw this as an opportunity to share the stories of other hard-working kitties not covered in the book.

 Security guard cat